trogdoro/xiki/README.markdown

       $ git clone git://github.com/trogdoro/xiki.git
       $ cd xiki
-      $ cd checkout v1.0     # Only required temporarily, until the branch is merged in
+      $ git checkout v1.0     # Only required temporarily, until the branch is merged in
       $ sudo gem install bundler   # <- no "sudo" if using rvm
       $ sudo bundle                # <- no "sudo" if using rvm
       $ ruby etc/command/copy_xiki_command_to.rb /usr/bin/xiki   # or /usr/local/bin/xiki if using rvm